animeshon/docs/docs/welcome.md

 reflections and reviews are spread across the internet and enthusiast have often to spend hours in order to fully understand or consume the content they love.

-## Using Animeshon's fundation components
+## Using Animeshon's foundation components

 [GraphQL](/docs/detabesu/graphql/quickstarts)
 Get Started with our GraphQL interfaces and start explore our [Detabesu](/docs/detabesu/introduction).